TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/pump-1.8.md

 - Fixed prometheus pump separator issue

 #### Updated
-- Updated the default Hybrid Pump RPC pool size from 20 to 5 connections in order to reduce default CPU and Memory footprint.
+- Updated the default Hybrid Pump RPC pool size from 20 to 5 connections in order to reduce default CPU and memory footprint
 - Import and use latest storage library
 - Updated default MongoDB driver to ‘mgo’
 - Pump name is now case-insensitive.
 It will override two or more pumps with same name but in different cases (e.g. “Mongo” / “mongo”)